georocket/georocket-website/src/index.md

   <p>GeoRocket has been designed to be <em>high-performance</em> and <em>scalable</em>.
   It is extremely fast&mdash;no matter if you run it on a single machine or in the Cloud.</p>
   <p>GeoRocket is <em>reactive</em>.
 That means it can handle big files and
-  a large number of parallel requests without becoming unresponsive.</p>
+  a large number of parallel requests without becoming unresponsive.
+GeoRocket is powered by <a href="http://vertx.io">Vert.x</a>&mdash;a toolkit for reactive applications.</p>
 </div>
 <div class="col-md-5">
   <img class="featurette-image img-fluid center-block" src="{{ site.url }}/images/made-for-cloud.svg" alt="GeoRocket is made for the Cloud">